 Congressman John Lewis

-JOHN LEWIS is Georgia’s Fifth Congressional District Representative and an American icon widely known for his role in the Civil Rights Movement.
+JOHN LEWIS was Georgia’s Fifth Congressional District Representative and an American icon widely known for his role in the Civil Rights Movement.

 As a student at American Baptist Theological Seminary in 1959, John Lewis organized sit-in demonstrations at segregated lunch counters in Nashville, Tennessee.
 In 1961, he volunteered to participate in the Freedom Rides, which challenged segregation at interstate bus terminals across the South.
 He was beaten severely by angry mobs and arrested by police for challenging the injustice of Jim Crow segregation in the South.